charlesxucheng/aws-study-notes/vpc.md

 To access the resources in your VPC using custom DNS domain names, such as example.com, instead of using private IPv4 addresses or AWS-provided private DNS hostnames, you can create a **private hosted zone in Route 53**.
 A private hosted zone is a container that holds information about how you want to route traffic for a domain and its subdomains within one or more VPCs without exposing your resources to the internet.

+# VPC Monitoring
+* **VPC Flow Logs:** capture detailed information about the traffic going to and from network interfaces in your VPCs.
+Flow log data can be published to Amazon CloudWatch Logs or Amazon S3.
+* Amazon VPC IP Address Manager (IPAM): plan, track, and monitor IP addresses
+* Traffic Mirroring
+* VPC Reachability Analyzer
+* Network Access Analyzer
+* CloudTrail logs